sunny-potato/digital_album/README.md

 ## Features

-1. Login
+**1. Login**

 - Users can log in with their username and password.
 - Option to recover usernames and reset passwords using verification codes sent via email.
-2. Signup
+  **2. Signup**
 - Users can create new accounts.
-3. File management
+  **3. File management**
 - Users can create, delete, and update files for saving images.
 - Files can be sorted based on various criteria.
-4. Image management
+  **4. Image management**
 - Users can upload and delete images within files.
 - Images can be sorted based on various criteria.
 - Display images with relevant information using an image slider.
 - Option to download images to the local computer.
-5. Social sharing
+  **5. Social sharing**
   -Share images from the website on social media platforms using URLs.
-6. Dynamic and responsive design
+  **6. Dynamic and responsive design**
 - Responsive SVG animations enhance the user experience.

 ## Design

-1. Main colors:
+**1. Main colors :**
 `#f6c453`
 `#fefbe9`
 `#f0a04b`
 `#183a1d`
 `#e1eedd`
-2. Fonts :
+**2. Fonts :**

 #e7e7e7(cancel) rgba(50, 50, 50, 0.4)(popupbackground)
 title : font-size 1.5 rem